Kong/aws-workshops/aws-modernization-with-kong/content/040_kong_enterprise_setup/043_prometheus_grafana.md

 ```

 ### Expose the Data Plane metrics endpoint with a Kubernetes Service
-The first thing to do is to expose the Data Plane metrics port as a new Kubernetes Service.
+The next thing to do is to expose the Data Plane metrics port as a new Kubernetes Service.
 The new Kubernetes Service will be consumed by the Prometheus Service Monitor we're going to configure later.

-The new Kubernetes Service will consume the metrics port 8100 provided by the Data Plane.
-We set the port during the Data Plane installation using the parameter <b>--set env.status_listen=0.0.0.0:8100</b>.
+The new Kubernetes Service will be based on the metrics port 8100 provided by the Data Plane.
+We set the port during the Data Plane installation using the parameter <b>\-\-set env.status_listen=0.0.0.0:8100</b>.
 You can check the port running:

 ````
 $ kubectl describe pod kong-dp-kong -n kong-dp | grep Ports